mrseanr/puppet-manifests/README.md

 #Puppet Manifests

-##All manifests should be under a folder, named for it's function
+##All manifests should be under a folder, named for it's software/function